CIT and IT Tralee submit application to become Munster Technological University

 The application will be considered in accordance with criteria established under the Technological Universities Act 2018.
-The HEA will now invite an independent expert international advisory panel to evaluate the application including site visits to Cork and Tralee and meeting with relevant stakeholder groups.
+The HEA also invited an independent expert international advisory panel to evaluate the application including site visits to Cork and Tralee and meeting with relevant stakeholder groups in May 2019.
 The HEA will then consider the advisory panel’s report and make a recommendation to the Minister for Education and Skills, who will then take the final decision on designation.
 This decision is likely to be made in the second quarter of 2019.

 CIT and ITT have been working towards achieving Technological University designation and the creation of MTU since 2013.
 Both Institutes are committed to achieving Technological University designation.

 Lionel Alexander, Chair of the Governing Body at IT Tralee said: “The submission of our application for TU designation represents a significant milestone for both institutions and all those involved, whose hard work and commitment over the last five years has brought the project to this juncture”.
 Bob Savage, Chair of the Governing Body at CIT added: ”As the Chairs of the respective Governing Bodies we are proud of both institutes histories to date and of our people; staff, students and stakeholders.
 Together, we now look forward to the future and the creation of MTU and the considerable benefits to staff, students, citizens and economy of the region”.